JDeepD/Python-4-Beginners/README.md

 def quad(n):
     print(n**4)

- func_dic = {           #Remember not to give function calls in parenthesis.
+ func_dic = {           #Remember not to give function calls in parenthesis or quotes.
 Otherwise , it would throw error.
 'square' : sqr,
-'cube' : cub,
+'cube' : cube,
 'quadrapule' : quad
 }